offconvex/offconvex.github.io/_posts/2015-12-20-dynamical-systems-1.md

 > When $f$ happens to be the negative gradient of  a convex function $g$ over some convex domain $\Omega,$ the dynamical system $(\Omega,f)$ is nothing but an implementation of gradient descent to find the minimum of $g$, answering our question perfectly.

-However, in many cases, $f$ may not be a gradient system and understanding what $f$ optimizes may be quite difficult to understand.
+However, in many cases, $f$ may not be a gradient system and understanding what $f$ optimizes may be quite difficult.
 The fact that there may be multiple  fixed-points necessarily means that trajectories starting at different points  may converge to different points in the domain-- giving us a sense of non-convexity.
 In such cases, answering our question can be a daunting task and, currently, there is no general theory for it.
 We present two dynamical systems from nature -- one easy and one not 	quite.